frontenddogma/web-development-glossary/manuscript/n.md

 NAT
 : → Network Address Translation

+National Institute of Standards and Technology
+: A physical sciences laboratory and non-regulatory agency of the United States Department of Commerce.
+Its mission is to promote American innovation and industrial competitiveness.
+NIST’s activities are organized into laboratory programs that include nano-scale science and technology, engineering, information technology, neutron research, material measurement, and physical measurement.
+From 1901 to 1988, the agency was named “National Bureau of Standards.”&nbsp;[†](#w-nist) ℹ︎&nbsp;[nist.gov](https://www.nist.gov/)

 Native
 : Software or data formats that were designed to run on a particular system.
 In a more technical sense, native code is code written specifically for a certain processor.
 The only way to run this code on another processor is to use an emulator, tricking the program into thinking it is using that same processor, which usually comes at the cost of speed.&nbsp;[†](#w-native)